Abdallah-Allam/Git-Course/README.md

 		packs/ => ignore directory with its files
 	! if you use -f, --force command he will ignore all the ingores in .gitignore file !

+git tag => displays the tags you create
+	git tag v1.0 => light weight tag => create a new light weight tag git tag -a v2.0 -m "message" => create a new anotated tag git tag -l "v1.*" => it lists all the first versions tags (v1.1 v1.2 v1.3) git tag -d v1.0 => delete the tag on the local repo git push origin -main --delete v1.0 => delete the tag from the remote repo